DeepRank/deeprank/README.md

 BM4=/home/deep/HADDOCK-decoys/BM4_dimers
 ```

-All the files needed in the following are there, i.e.
+All the files needed in the following are there

 decoys pdb : $BM4/decoys_pdbFLs

 native pdb : $BM4/BM4_dimers_bound/pdbFLs_ori (or refined ...)

 features   : $BM4/PSSM (only PSSM so far)

 targets    : $BM4/model_qualities/XXX/water   (XXX=haddockscore, i-rmsd, Fnat, ....)

 classID    : $BM4/training_set_IDS/classIDs.lst

 We can add later on more features, and more targets.